MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Test-MigrationServerAvailability.md

 ## PARAMETERS

 ### -Autodiscover
-The Autodiscover parameter specifies that the cmdlet should use the Autodiscover service to obtain the connection settings for the target server.
+The Autodiscover switch specifies that the command should use the Autodiscover service to obtain the connection settings for the target server.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter